vtex/action-lint/README.md

-# VTEX IO test action
+# Lint action

-This is a simple Github action that runs the `test` script of IO apps.
-The action searches for a `manifest.json` in the root of the project and for a `package.json` for each builder the manifest has.
+This is a simple Github action that runs the `lint` script of a project.
+If the project doesn't have a `package.json` nor a `lint` script, the action is skipped.

 ## Usage